-Regulatory coordination and input play a key role in regulator-sponsored testing activities.
-Firms and regulators should engage in collaborative discussions on testing scheduling and goals.
+Regulatory coordination and input play a key role in regulator-led testing.
+Firms and regulators should engage in collaborative discussions on testing requirements including scheduling, scope, and goals.
 When regulators request that financial institutions complete testing activities, both they and the industry should be clear on the scoping of the testing activity, the timing of the testing, the testing requirements and expected test outcomes.
-Firms should collaborate with regulators and allow them to review their business processes to determine the appropriate systems within scope for testing.
-Regulators should identify the requirements for the test while allowing firms flexibility on how to address them.
+Firms should collaborate with regulators to determine the appropriate systems within scope for testing.